A classification of primitive permutation groups with finite stabilizers: The socle

-By Lemma~\ref{lemma:all_normal_subgroups_hv_finite_index}, the index of all non-trivial normal subgroups of $G$ is bounded above by $|G_\alpha|$, so $|G:M| \leq |G_\alpha|$.
-Schreier's Lemma (see \cite[Theorem 1.12]{cameron:permutation_groups} for example) states that every subgroup of finite index in a finitely generated group is finitely generated.
-Hence $M$ must be finitely generated.
+Since $G$ is finitely generated and $M$ has finite index in $G$, it follows from Schreier's Lemma (see \cite[Theorem 1.12]{cameron:permutation_groups} for example) that M must also be finitely generated.
 Furthermore, a characteristic subgroup of $M$ is normal in $G$, so $M$ must be characteristically simple. \end{proof}